 Paola Pardo Castillo joined the office in 2012 and became its director of research in 2016.
 She has played a key role in the development of the research base for works like “Escaravox,” “IKEA Disobedients,” “INTIMATE STRANGERS,” “PORNIFIED HOMES,” and “Sex and the So-Called City.”

 Paola holds an M. Arch from the Universidad Javeriana de Bogotá and a M.S. in anthropology.
 She also holds an M.A. in research and creation and an M.A. in epistemology of natural and social sciences from Universidad Complutense de Madrid.
 Her writing operates at the intersection of science and art, reflecting on the way theory gets embedded in particular forms of practice.

 Paola has contributed substantially in building up the transdisciplinary focus of the office and in situating the office’s work in larger and specific contemporary questions.

 Director of Production

-Luis González Martínez-Cabrera joined the office in 2018 as its principal of production.
-With extensive experience in the development of international architectural projects both in Spain and the United Kingdom, he is now responsible for office production and in ensuring that the office meets the highest design and engineering standards, continues to collaborate with leading consultants, and remains updated in operational technologies, including BIM and BREEAM.
+Alberto Heras joined the office in 2018 as its Director of Production.
+With extensive experience in the development of international architectural projects, he is now responsible for the office’s production and in ensuring that the office meets the highest design and engineering standards, continues to collaborate with leading consultants, and remains updated in operational technologies including BIM and REVIT.

 Alberto is a qualified architect, and holds an M.Arch from San Pablo CEU University of Madrid.
 He has developed part of his training at the Politecnico di Milano.

 The office clients list includes Victoria and Albert Museum, MASDAR Mubadala Company, Museum of Modern Art MoMA NY, Mairie de Paris, Real Madrid, Thyssen-Bornemisza Art Contemporary, Patricia Phelps de Cisneros, Princeton University, Municipality of Väsby, Matadero Madrid, Fundació Mies van der Rohe, ARCOmadrid, Municipality of Holon, Museo Postal de Bogotá, Empresa Municipal de la Vivienda y el Suelo de Madrid S.A., CA2M Centro de Arte 2 de Mayo, Grupo La Musa S.L., Ingénico, Obispado de Plasencia, Construmat, Ayuntamiento de Burgos, Caja Duero, Xunta de Galicia, Colegio Reggio among others.

 New York Office